aws-samples/graceful-shutdown-with-aws-lambda/README.md

 - [Python Demo](python-demo/)
 - [Java Demo](java-demo/)
 - [C# Demo](csharp-demo/)

 ## Note

 Please be aware that this feature does not work on Python 3.8 through 3.11 runtimes.
+Please use Python 3.12 runtime for this feature.